 The Board's RE Advisers provide advice and primary schemes of work for Voluntary Aided schools.
 The curriculum teaches pupils about religion in accordance with two attainment targets, Learning About Religion (AT1) and Learning From Religion (AT2).
 These set out the skills, understanding and knowledge that pupils at different stages of their learning are expected to have.
-Details of the primary schemes of work can be found in the Members' Area.
+Details of the primary schemes of work can be found under our 'Login' tab.

 In Church Schools, RE should enable pupils to: